SWAT-Sheffield/pysac/doc/source/guide.rst

 which you can then install using the included python setup script.
-There are two options at this point, you can install the code permantly or you can install it in `develop' mode which enable you to edit the code in the directory in which you have just cloned it.
+There are two options at this point, you can install the code permantly or you can install it in 'develop' mode which enable you to edit the code in the directory in which you have just cloned it.
 To install in devlop mode do the following::